billyjstevens/FOSSIEM/README.md

-# Ultimate Open-Source SIEM Stack
+# FOSSIEM: Free and Open Source Security Information and Event Management Stack

-Welcome to the ultimate open-source SIEM stack, designed for effective security monitoring and incident response.
-This stack includes critical components for log management, real-time event correlation, user behavior analytics, and customizable dashboards.
+Welcome to FOSSIEM, the ultimate open-source SIEM stack designed for comprehensive security monitoring and incident response.
+FOSSIEM integrates critical components for robust log management, real-time event correlation, user behavior analytics, and customizable dashboards.
+This stack leverages entirely free and open-source tools to ensure accessibility and extensibility for diverse environments and use cases.
+Whether you're a security professional or an IT enthusiast, FOSSIEM provides the necessary tools to enhance your security posture and streamline incident response efforts.

 ## Components